AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex3.md

 With these ID's in mind, go to Postman.

-## Exercise 3.1 - Setup your Adobe IO Project
+## 3.1 - Setup your Adobe IO Project

-In this exercise you'll be using Adobe I/O quite intensively to query against Platform's API's.
+In this you'll be using Adobe I/O quite intensively to query against Platform's API's.
 Please follow the below steps to setup Adobe I/O.

 Go to [https://console.adobe.io/projects](https://console.adobe.io/projects)